ltgoslo/fun-nom/dataset/README.md

 _nombank.1.0.print_) were used.

-The functor relations of the PCEDT were extracted from the PCEDT 2.0 dependency annotation of the English data is [licensed under the terms of of CC-BY-NC-SA 3.0.](https://lindat.mff.cuni.cz/repository/xmlui/page/license-pcedt2)
+The functor relations of the PCEDT were extracted from the PCEDT 2.0 dependency annotation of the English data which is [licensed under the terms of of CC-BY-NC-SA 3.0.](https://lindat.mff.cuni.cz/repository/xmlui/page/license-pcedt2)

 The noun–noun compound dataset itself is licensed under a [Creative Commons